The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 On the opposite end of the spectrum, you’ll find some dogs that shed significantly less.
 However, that doesn’t mean you’re off the hook for grooming.

 Many of these breeds have hair that continually grows instead of going through regular shedding cycles.
-This scenario means that your dog will need regular hair cuts and grooming if you don’t want him to look like a ragamuffin.
+This scenario means that your dog will need regular hair cuts and grooming if you don’t want them to look like a ragamuffin.
 Dogs in this category are typically smaller dogs and include breeds like:

 Abnormal shedding